dueroxette92/web_project_4/README.md

 Project Page: https://dueroxette92.github.io/web_project_4/index.html

 ### Overview
 In this project, is quiet really different that the previous project.
 This time, I am not only linking my css file but also linking my javascript file.
+In Project 6, All inputs that the users will write will be validated.
+It validate the inputs if it has the required number of characters and show error message everytime the user/s did not acquire the require inputs.
+The save/create button will be available only when all field has filled and valid.
+Whenever you press anywhere outside the form, the form will automatically close, same when you pressed the key "escape".

 * Figma
 * Images